 Work directly with developers, designers, and other stakeholders to progress projects

 Prepare research and queue next projects

-Work independently with Feature team (Dev, Design, QA)
+Work independently with Feature team (Dev, UX, QA)

-Answer questions related to the projects you have been involved in & areas of responsibility within the product (with support as needed PM mentor).
+Answer questions related to the projects you have been involved in and areas of responsibility within the product (with support as needed from PM mentor).

 Interview and ask questions to clients and prospects